-Pushbullet shows all of your phone's notifications right on your PC
+Pushbullet shows all of your phone's notifications right on your PC10

 When an item gets pushed to a smartphone or tablet, you will be greeted with a notification.
 Notes and lists open within the app, links are handled by your browser of choice, and files are opened by associated apps.
 Once pushed to the targeted device, the items can be shared with other devices that aren't your own (read: your contacts).
 If their owners don't have Pushbullet installed, they will be invited to get it via e-mail.

 Pushing items from a mobile device to your computer works in a similar fashion.
 You'll need to have the Pushbullet Chrome or Firefox extensions installed, and check the Notification Mirroring function inside the Android app.
 Now, the app will push all notifications, including those from calls, messages, and e-mails, in the upper corner of your desktop.
 Nifty!

 Users of cloud storage apps, such as Dropbox, can open files from them within Pushbullet, and push them around.
 Programmers can also benefit from the Pushbullet API which enables the service within their applications.